Varied Thrush / Debra Regula / Great Backyard Bird Count

 Collision deterrent art installation

 In June 2021, The Seattle Audubon Naure Shop windows got a new look.
-Thanks to the talents of a local artist, muralist, and activist, Angelina Villalobos, the windows were treated with a collision deterrant decal.
-This is one way to demostrate to our community that there are effective, and attractive solutions out there to prevent a bird-window collision.
+Thanks to the talents of a local artist, muralist, and activist, Angelina Villalobos, the windows were treated with a collision deterrent decal.
+This is one way to demonstrate to our community that there are effective, and attractive solutions out there to prevent a bird-window collision.
 We are raising awareness through her artwork, and hope others will see The Nature Shop windows as a model that bird-friendly can still be beautiful, and inspire other businesses and residents to be creative in how they choose to treat their windows.